ijaaz/Global-Climate-Change/document.md

                 global warming.

             - Global Warming is inevitable
                 Global Warming is inevitable, we have missed are largest chance to do anything about it.
 This is due to our inaction and doubts.
 Some people also take advantage of global warming.

             - Global warming is natural
             - We are speeding it up
                 We have steadily increased global warming through greenhouse gasses & deforestation.
 We are creating a world where the atmosphere will be dangerous for all life.
             - There are consequences
         - Main Idea 1
         "What is global warming"
             - the science of global warming
                 - Greenhouse gasses
+                    Global Warming is the rise of average temperature around the globe.
+Global warming is caused mainly by Greenhouse gases.
+The Greenhouse effect is caused by the absorption & emission of infrared rays, these affect the surface temperature of the planet.

                 - Deforestation
             - Different global climate change models
             - A graph